mortazavilab/parse_pipeline/README.md

 ```
 ## Set up an interactive tmux session on HPC
 1. Remember your login node or choose your favorite out of i15, i16, i17.
 You can switch login nodes via ssh, e.g. `ssh login-i15`
-2. Start tmux session via `tmux new -s pipeline`, or whatever you want to name it.
-When you need to reconnect, type `tmux a -t pipeline` ([tmux cheatsheet](https://tmuxcheatsheet.com/)) from the **same login node** as when you started the session.
+2. Start tmux session via `tmux new -s mysession`, or whatever you want to name it.
+When you need to reconnect, type `tmux a -t mysession` ([tmux cheatsheet](https://tmuxcheatsheet.com/)) from the **same login node** as when you started the session.
 This is so if your internet goes out or you have to close your laptop, ongoing processes won't be terminated.
 3. Start interactive session: `srun -A SEYEDAM_LAB --cpus-per-task=1 --mem 32G --pty bash -i`.
 This is so you don't clog up the login node.
 If you ever see an error 'Killed', you are probably on the login node, or you need to increase the requested memory.
 We shouldn't need a lot since we are just installing packages and running snakemake, which will launch more computationally-intensive jobs for you.

 ## Create a conda environment called snakemake